rng-guy/NFSMWBartender/README.md

 &nbsp;

-The "Advanced" feature set **can fix three bugs / issues**, depending on its configuration:
+The "Advanced" feature set **can fix three more bugs / issues**, depending on its configuration:
 * the helicopter can no longer waste its spawn attempts by losing you nearly instantly,
 * HeavyStrategy 3 vehicles no longer spawn in passive mode without trying to ram anything, and
 * traffic spawns no longer slow down or stop at Heat levels with many cops / frequent roadblocks.